Ranc58/17_sites_monitoring/README.md

 3. Put list of URLs to file `sites.txt` in script folder. **URLs must be in each line one by one**!

 # Launch example.
+Run with default list `sites.txt` (it's in script folder for example)
 ```
 $ python3 check_sites_health.py